Facebook Pixel Car Photography: 18 Tips for Breathtaking Images (+ Examples)

 16. Keep your images dynamic (even when the car is stopped)

-One trick in your arsenal is to approach your stationary subject from an angle.
-By tilting your perspective, you introduce a sense of movement and flow to the composition.
-Let the lines of the car lead the viewer’s eye on a visual journey, creating a dynamic path that draws them deeper into the frame.
+One trick is to approach your stationary subject from an angle.
+By adjusting your perspective, you introduce a sense of movement and flow to the composition.
+Another tip is to incorporate leading lines into the frame, either using lines in the foreground or the lines of the car itself.

 Car photography tips Opel Astra light painting